MOHAWK RIVER TRAIL:

 Follow the sidewalk left, passing by a paved trail on your left leading back along the fort.

-Note; Heading left the paved trail travels underneath E Chestnut St and turns west, but abruptly ends at 3.1 miles.
-Future trail connection north?
+Note; Heading left the paved trail travels underneath E Chestnut St and turns west, but abruptly ends at 4.1 miles.
+Phase 2 plans call for continuing the trail north to Wright Settlement Rd with possible construction in 2022.
+Phase 3 would continue the trail north to Delta Dam.

-The trail currently ends at a grass field across from the Hazelton Wright Park parking lot at 3.1 miles.
+Heading right the trail currently ends at a grass field across from the Hazelton Wright Park parking lot at 4.1 miles.

 CLICK HERE FOR MAP